Alan Rickman: 2001–2011: Harry Potter and acclaim

 In 2001, he first appeared as Severus Snape, the potions master, in Harry Potter and the Philosopher's Stone.
 His portrayal of the role throughout the Harry Potter series (2001–2011) was dark, but the character's motivations were not clear early on.
 In 2002, Rickman performed onstage in Noël Coward's romantic comedy Private Lives.
 After its successful run at the Albery Theatre in the West End, it transferred to Broadway and ended in September 2002; he reunited with his Les Liaisons Dangereuses co-star Lindsay Duncan and director Howard Davies in the Olivier and Tony Award-winning production.
 Rickman also voiced the character of "King Philip" in the 2002 King of the Hill episode, "Joust Like a Woman".

 In 2003, Rickman starred in the ensemble Christmas-themed romantic comedy Love Actually (2003) as Harry, the foolish husband of Emma Thompson's character.
 The film, written and directed by Richard Curtis, has been called "a modern classic" by The Independent.
-Rickman was nominated for an Primetime Emmy Award for his work as Dr. Alfred Blalock in HBO's Something the Lord Made (2004).
+Rickman was nominated for a Primetime Emmy Award for his work as Dr. Alfred Blalock in HBO's Something the Lord Made (2004).
 In 2005, he lent his voice to Marvin the Paranoid Android in science fiction comedy The Hitchhiker's Guide to the Galaxy (2005) starring Martin Freeman, Mos Def, Sam Rockwell, and Zooey Deschanel.